-The Trustees invest primarily in marketable securities of established companies which the Trustees believe provide income and which, where consistent with this objective, may have potential for capital appreciation.
+The Trust invests primarily in marketable securities of established companies which the Trust's portfolio managers believe provides income and which, where consistent with this objective, may have potential for capital appreciation.
 These investments may include bonds which may be purchased at a discount or premium, preferred securities, common stocks, convertible securities and securities with warrants attached.
 Subject to its investment restrictions, the proportion of the Trust's assets invested in each type of security will vary from time to time depending on market and economic conditions.
 The Trust emphasizes fixed income securities and generally more than 80% of its assets are held in bonds, other debt instruments and preferred securities.
 The Trust does not impose any particular rating standards or maturity guidelines which must be applied in making investment decisions.

-The Trust's portfolio emphasizes high yield corporate bonds (sometimes referred to as "junk bonds") which are rated as lower than investment grade by either of the two principal rating services or unrated securities having similar characteristics.
+The Trust's portfolio emphasizes high yield corporate bonds (sometimes referred to as "junk bonds") which are rated as lower than investment grade by either of the Trust's two principal rating services or unrated securities determined by the Trust's portfolio managers to have similar characteristics.
 High yield fixed income securities are typically issued with maturities of less than ten years; and the Trust's holdings are generally within this range.
-The Trustees have usually relied upon their own credit analysis in making investment decisions concerning the Trust's portfolio.
+The Trust's portfolio managers generally rely upon their own credit analysis in making investment decisions concerning the Trust's portfolio.
 Equity investments, which are generally acquired via corporate debt restructurings, are considered for their potential for appreciation.

 From time to time the Trust will make use of borrowed funds for investment or to avoid the untimely liquidation of securities to meet redemptions.
 Leverage is restricted to the lesser of one quarter of the Trust's total assets or the line of credit borrowing base limitations.
 Leverage may be increased temporarily up to a maximum of 30% for extraordinary or emergency purposes.
 The amount of leverage outstanding at any one time cannot be determined in advance.
-The Trustees may vary the amount of borrowings from time to time within the authorized limits, including having no borrowings at all.
+The Trust may vary the amount of borrowings from time to time within the authorized limits, including having no borrowings at all.

 In response to adverse market or economic conditions the Trust may invest for relatively short periods of time in short-term, highly liquid securities with maturities of 180 days or less.
 These securities may include commercial paper, repurchase agreements or securities issued or guaranteed by the U.S. Government.
-This would be likely to happen when the Trustees believe that liquidity is highly desirable in response to adverse market or economic conditions and that therefore the Trust should adopt a temporary defensive policy.
+This would be likely to happen when the Trust's portfolio managers believe that liquidity is highly desirable in response to adverse market or economic conditions and therefore the Trust should adopt a temporary defensive policy.
 The Trust also uses these short-term investments to maintain flexibility while evaluating additional investment opportunities.
 When so invested the Trust may not achieve its investment objectives.